An example work flow that demonstrates how to use the

 Prisma Cloud ingests various services and associated

-user data from AWS and enables you to investigate the entities in
+user data from AWS and Azure and enables you to investigate the

-your AWS environment for users with excess permissions so that you
+entities in your cloud environments for users with excess permissions

-can remediate them.
-To investigate identity and access management
+so that you can remediate them.
+To investigate identity and access

 IAM queries, enter the following syntax: